Linear NMR in the polar phase of $^3$He in aerogel

 Substituting the order parameter~(\ref{eq:order_par}) into energies and using the fact that~$\bf l$ is uniform we have

 where symmetric matrix~$K_{jk} = K_1 \delta_{jk} + (K_2+K_3) l_j l_k$ is introduced.
 Motion of the phase~$\varphi$ (sound) is not coupled with the motion of~$\bf d$ (spin waves).
-Terms with the phase gradients give only a constant contribution to the energy and can be skipped.
+In spin dynamics terms with the phase gradients give only a constant contribution to the energy and can be skipped.